 First, we observe that, after all the foregoing conditioning, letting $t:=f_A(v+2m)$, the difference $t-f_A(s_i)$ is a sum of $n-f_A(s_i)$ iid binary random variables, each with expectation $(v+2m-s_i)/(n-s_i)$.
 Therefore, we have

 where we used that $n-s_i\ge n/2$.
-Since $\EE[t]$ can be written as a sum of a constant which is at most $3n/5$ and a nonnegative random variable with expectation at most $6m\le n/100\log n$ (due to bounds on $k$ and $m$), by Markov's inequality, we have that $t\le 2n/3$ with probability at least $0.99$.
+Since the conditional expectation of $t$ can be written as a sum of a constant which is at most $3n/5$ and a nonnegative random variable with expectation at most $6m\le n/100\log n$ (due to bounds on $k$ and $m$), by Markov's inequality, we have that $t\le 2n/3$ with probability at least $0.99$.

 Consequently, let us further condition on $A_{\le v+2m}$ such that $t\le 2n/3$ and consider the distribution of $\theta(v)-\theta(v+m)-\theta(v+2m)+\theta(v+3m)$.
 After conditioning on $A_{\le v+2m}$, the only part of this expression that remains random is $f_A(v+3m)$ featuring in $\theta(v+3m)=\alpha f_A(v+3m)+\beta f_B(v+3m)$.
 What is more, this can be written as